KunalSahai/Project-Intelligent-Recommendation-System/README.md

 # Project-Intelligent-Recommendation-System
 The "Intelligent Recommendation System" project aims to develop a sophisticated recommendation system tailored to the needs of online learners.

+The title of the Project is “Intelligent Recommendation System”.
+In the rapidly evolving landscape of online education, the need for personalized learning experiences has become increasingly apparent.
+With a plethora of courses and resources available, learners face the daunting task of navigating through vast amounts of content to find materials that match their individual preferences and learning objectives.
+To address this challenge, the proposed project endeavors to develop an Intelligent Recommendation System tailored to the unique needs of online learners.